 This press is ideal for straightening gears and bushings.
 The added accessories give this press the feel of having the capabilities of a large machine shop.

-Best 20 Ton Air/Hydraulic Shop Press Buying Guide
+Things to Consider while Buying 20 Ton Air/Hydraulic Shop Press

 Since we are explicitly talking about 20-ton machines, our desired specification for capacity is very clear.
 However, if you're undecided on how many tons of power you'd like, use these guidelines.